The 15 Best Games Like Final Fantasy

 Even though the Suikoden games’ chronology is irregular, most of the episodes take place in the same world amidst ongoing and overlapping narratives.
 Occasionally, a number of characters appear in different parts.
 Nevertheless, certain exceptions that don’t seem to fit the same world and storyline, such as the Tierkreis and Tsumugareshi Hyakunen no Toki.

 If you’re a fan of games like Final Fantasy, you’re sure to get a kick out of Suikoden.
 It’s a must-play for any FF fans.

 Wild Arms was Media’s first role-playing video game project.
 The goal of the game was to take advantage of the expanding role-playing game market in the middle of the 1990s.

 Since the objective was to advertise the recently announced PlayStation platform, the game fused 3D graphics with components of classic JRPGs.
 Wild Arms was one of the first JRPGs to use 3D fight scenes while still maintaining typical 2D characters and backdrops.

 The developers created a universe that reflects the modern fantasy setting found in related games by drawing inspiration from western-themed comics like Trigun.
 On top of all that, the developers added references to RPG components influenced by European fantasy to attract players to their game.

 This is why you see things like castles, magic, dragons, and monsters in a game where characters use guns.
 In the end, this is precisely what made Wild Arms have such a strong identity.
-This was the game you’d go for if you wanted something like Final Fantasy but different.
+This is the game you should go for if you want something like Final Fantasy but with a different vibe.